sxs-collaboration/spectre/docs/MainSite/Installation.md

 To build with the docker image:

-1. Clone spectre into SPECTRE_ROOT, a directory of your choice.
+1. Clone SpECTRE into SPECTRE_ROOT, a directory of your choice.
 2. Retrieve the docker image (you may need `sudo` in front of this command)
    ```
    docker pull sxscollaboration/spectrebuildenv:latest
    ```
 3. Start the docker container (you may need `sudo`)
    ```
-   docker run -v SPECTRE_ROOT:SPECTRE_ROOT -i -t sxscollaboration/spectrebuildenv:latest /bin/bash
+   docker run -v SPECTRE_ROOT:SPECTRE_ROOT --name CONTAINER_NAME -i -t sxscollaboration/spectrebuildenv:latest /bin/bash
    ```
+   (The `--name CONTAINER_NAME` is optional, where CONTAINER_NAME is a name of your choice.
+If you don't name your container, docker will generate an arbitrary name.)
-   You will end up in a docker container, as root (you need to be root).
+   You will end up in a shell in a docker container, as root (you need to be root).
    Within the container, SPECTRE_ROOT is available and CHARM_DIR is /work/charm.
 For the following steps, stay inside the docker container as root.